patricksp08/reprography-nodejs/README.md

 - Update your password (entering your old and new passwords);
 - Request a reprography (the request will be sent to the responsible company with all the choices made by this user);
 - View all your reprographic requests/requests
-- Send a FeedBack about the reprography that you requested (it will include whether Answered or Not Answered and your observations);
+- Send a FeedBack about the reprography you requested (it will include whether Answered or Not Answered and your observations);
-- Delete your account.
+- Disable your account.

 ---------------------------------------------

 ### Manager/ADMIN can:

+...
 All user permissions

 +

 - Register Users;
 - View all users;
 - View any other user by Name, NIF...;
-- Update any other user by NIF
-- Delete any other user by NIF;
+- Update any other user by NIF;
+- Activate or deactivate a user;
 - View all Orders;
-- View all orders by order id, order title, by the nif of the user who requested the order...
+- View all orders by order id, order title, by the nif of the user who requested the order...;
+- Create a Service;
+- View all services;
+- Update a service
+- Activate or deactivate a Service;

 ---------------------------------------------